 I left Page, crossing back into Utah, and as I passed a sign posting the fees for Zion National Park, I was again amused by the benefits extended to motorcycle riders. $25 for private vehicles, yet only $12 for the two-wheeled crowd.
 Being active duty military however, I was extended an even better deal: free.

 People have different focuses when they travel.
 Some enjoy the people they meet along the way.
 Others enjoy trying local foods.
 I was interested in the landscapes, and though I had seen a varied array of terrains in the short time I had been on the road, nothing had compared to what encompassed me now.
 The road twisted and curved through the canyon and I was speechless, awestruck.
 As much as I wanted to stop for photos, I forced my way through the park, afraid that if I left to wander, I’d choose to never return to the bike again.

 Outside of the park, I passed into the small tourist town of Springdale.
 Something about the town struck me as charming, and as the campsites in the park were filled, I chose to stay in a hotel.
-I parked the bike, taking some of the gear indoors, then left to go wander around the town.
-I passed a rock store, “The Zion Prospector,” and remembering Alyssa’s request for me to bring her a rock from out west, I walked inside.
+I parked the bike and, as I brought some of my gear indoors, I noticed I had picked up a small hitchhiker.
+My stuff secured, I left to go wander around the town.
+I passed a rock store, “The Zion Prospector” and, remembering Alyssa’s request for me to bring her a rock from out west, I walked inside.
 I walked back out a little while later, having made a couple of small purchases, and continued on to find a place I had passed earlier, the “Zion Canyon Brew Pub,” for dinner.